-A ghost that stalks about in the daytime is worrying Ambrose LaPerle of Webster, Massachusetts.
-The apparition is the form of a sister who died about a month ago.
-She appears to him, he tells neighbors, at his home, on the street, and as he does his work on a loom in the south village mill.
+A ghost that stalks about in the daytime is worrying Ambrose J. LaPerle of Webster, Massachusetts.
+He lived at 27 Whitcomb Street, and the apparition is in the form of a sister who died about a month ago.
+She appears to him, he tells neighbors, at his home, on the street, and as he does his work on a loom in the South Village mill.
 She wears a shawl over her head, her hands hanging stiffly by her side.
 She talks to him, but he cannot muster courage enough to reply, or else he is stricken dumb when she is around.

 Her sister confines her conversation with him to a small bill for rent she owed him previous to her death, and if he could talk he would tell the ghost to never mind payment of the bill.
 The apparition has been appearing to the man for about a week.
 In life his sister, when on the street, and often about the house, was in the habit of wearing a shawl thrown over her head and shoulders, and her spiritual visits to this earth are made in this customary wearing apparel.
 Frequently he has encountered the ghost in the hall of his home.

 Stranger Than Fiction Stories by M.P.
 Pellicer